 When it comes to ranking, overall site quality is a key factor.

-If your sitemap directs bots to thousands of low-quality pages, search engines interpret these pages as a sign that your website is probably not one visitors will want to visit — even if the pages are necessary for your site, such as login pages.
+If your sitemap directs bots to thousands of low-quality pages, search engines interpret these pages as a sign that your website is probably not one people will want to visit – even if the pages are necessary for your site, such as login pages.

 Instead, try to direct bots to the most important pages on your site.
-Ideally, these are pages that are:

 - Highly optimized.

 - Prompt user engagement through comments and reviews.